This is a guide on axolotl care. Here you can read all about axolotl and how to best keep them as pets.

 Can axolotl be kept with fish?

 They really do best kept alone.
 I don’t recommend keeping fish, crustaceans, or anything else with them.
 The biggest concerns are axolotl will try to eat any tank mates, and fish may try to nip and injure the axolotl’s gills and other body parts.
-Axolotl can grow them back, but they will be put at risk for infection in the meantime.
+Axolotl can grow them back, but they will be put at risk for infection and stress in the meantime.

 Do axolotls shed?